 Social engineering attacks is used to gain access to the system and carry out actions that reveal confidential/secret information of the user.
 It makes the user break the security procedures and tricks to gain access to the system.
 There are different types of social engineering attacks such as-

-- Phishing – Attackers creates similar fake website and acquires personal and bank details through this.
-He targets customer through email and other means.
+- Phishing – Attackers create a similar fake website and acquire personal and bank details through this.
+He targets customers through email and other means.

-- Spear phishing – Similar attack like phishing but the target is narrow towards specific group.
+- Spear phishing – Similar attack like phishing but the target is narrow towards a specific group.